-As a senior attorney in both the Public Law and Litigation Departments, Stephanie Cao represents public agencies of diverse sizes in a wide-range of governmental law issues and state and federal court litigation matters.
+As a shareholder in both the Public Law and Litigation Departments, Stephanie Cao represents public agencies of diverse sizes in a wide-range of governmental law issues and state and federal court litigation matters.
 Stephanie advises and represents public agencies on issues including governmental tort claims, public works laws, civil and constitutional laws, ethics laws, condemnation, contract drafting, and compliance.

-Stephanie serves as the City Attorney for the City of San Marino, Assistant City Attorney for the City of Monrovia, and Assistant General Counsel for the Greater Los Angeles County Vector Control District.
-Stephanie has also served as City Attorney for the City of San Marino and Assistant City Attorney for the City of South El Monte.
+Stephanie serves as the Chief Assistant City Attorney for the City of Beverly Hills, Assistant City Attorney for the City of South Pasadena, and Assistant General Counsel for the Greater Los Angeles County Vector Control District.
+Stephanie has also served as City Attorney for the City of San Marino and Assistant City Attorney for the Cities of Monrovia and South El Monte.
 She works with staff to adopt and implement new laws and procedures, and assists staff with residential and commercial projects for zoning and permitting compliance.
 She also works closely with city enforcement teams, providing assistance in identifying and selecting cost-efficient and effective options to obtain compliance, enhance public safety, rehabilitate properties, and maintain safer, cleaner neighborhoods.

 Stephanie has extensive experience in representing governmental entities in court, including successful disposition of lawsuits at the demurrer and summary judgment stages.
 She has trial and mediation experience, and is well-versed in obtaining favorable settlements for her clients.

 Work for Clients

-Stephanie has represented Artesia, Baldwin Park, Beverly Hills, Brea, Burbank-Glendale-Pasadena Airport Authority, Greater Los Angeles County Vector Control District, Highland, Jurupa Valley, Manhattan Beach, Monrovia, Newport Beach, Palmdale, Pasadena, Rancho Cucamonga, San Marino, Santa Ana, Seal Beach, South El Monte, Temecula, Upland, Vista, Yucaipa, and the Beaumont-Cherry Valley Water District.
+Stephanie has represented Artesia, Baldwin Park, Beverly Hills, Brea, Burbank-Glendale-Pasadena Airport Authority, Calimesa, Greater Los Angeles County Vector Control District, Highland, Indio, Jurupa Valley, Laguna Niguel, Manhattan Beach, Monrovia, Newport Beach, Palmdale, Pasadena, Pismo Beach, Rancho Cucamonga, San Marino, Santa Ana, Seal Beach, South El Monte, Temecula, Upland, Vista, Yucaipa, and the Beaumont-Cherry Valley Water District.

-During law school, Stephanie served as a research assistant to several professors, and externed for the Honorable Judge Elizabeth Allen White and now-retired Honorable Aurelio Munoz of the Superior Court of Los Angeles.
-She also performed pro bono work, representing indigent juvenile clients through the Center of Juvenile Law and Policy.
+Stephanie previously worked for the Honorable Judge Elizabeth Allen White and Honorable Aurelio Munoz of the Los Angeles Superior Court.
+She has also performed pro bono work, representing indigent juvenile clients through the Center of Juvenile Law and Policy.

 In 2011, Stephanie became a trained mediator under the Dispute Resolution Program Act.